PGL50/PyBer_Analysis/README.md

 ### PyBer Summary DataFrame-Formatted
 ![summary table new](./Resources/pyber_summary_df.png)

 ## Deliverable 2: Code analysis and output
+### (output of all the DataFrames are contained in the Jupyter notebook output)

 - DataFrame using groupby() on type and date summing the fares, resetting index, and changing date to datetime
 ```python